Buses in London: Growth

 In 2000, as part of the formation of the new Greater London Authority, the management of buses in London moved from the central government controlled London Regional Transport to the Mayor of London's transport body, Transport for London (TfL).
 Upon appointment in 2000, the new Mayor of London, Ken Livingstone did not have the power to improve Tube service.
-Instead, investment was directed to increasing the number of, and the frequency of London's bus routes - assisted by income from the congestion charge.
+Instead, investment was directed to increasing the number of, and the frequency of London's bus routes, as well as introducing more bus lanes – assisted by income from the congestion charge.
+Flat fares were introduced in 2004, to speed boarding.
+From September 2005, under 16's were able to ride buses for free.

-Ridership subsequently rose rapidly, with 19% growth in passengers between 1999/00 to 2002/03, with ridership was at levels last seen in the late 1960s.
-Between 2000 and 2006, ridership growth was at 40% in London, while ridership in the rest of the country fell by 6%.
+Bus ridership subsequently rose rapidly, with a 19 per cent growth in passengers between 1999/00 and 2002/03, with ridership was at levels last seen in the late 1960s.
+Between 2000 and 2006, ridership growth was at 40 per cent in London, while ridership in the rest of the country fell by 6 per cent.
 The bus fleet grew to cope with demand, from around 5,500 buses to over 8,000.
 Traffic speeds across London improved, and levels of air pollution in central London decreased.
+By 2010, bus journeys in London had increased by 69 per cent since 2000, despite the growth rate in passengers slowing since the late 2000s.

+From 2013 onwards, bus ridership fell slowly, with TfL blaming traffic congestion and roadworks, and some commentators blaming the introduction of Cycle Superhighways under Mayor Boris Johnson.
+The fall in ridership was mitigated by the introduction of the hopper fare in 2018, which allowed passengers to make multiple bus journeys within 1 hour.
+In 2019, buses accounted for 11% for daily trips in London.

 Vehicles

-As of March 2025, the London Buses fleet total of 8,795 buses includes 3,854 hybrid buses, 785 battery electric buses, and 22 hydrogen fuel cell buses.
-The zero emission fleet is the second largest in Europe, behind Moscow.
-All buses have been low-floor and accessible since 2006, one of the first major cities in the world to achieve this.
+As of March 2025, the London Buses fleet total of 8,797 buses includes 3,776 hybrid buses, 1,951 battery electric buses, and 20 hydrogen fuel cell buses.
+All buses have been accessible and low floor since 2006, one of the first major cities in the world to achieve this.

 The various bus operators operate a wide variety of vehicles, about the only immediately obvious common feature being their use of a largely red livery (mandatory since 1997).
 For each bus route, London Buses sets a specification for buses to be used, with the choice of particular vehicle that meets the specification left up to the operator.
 Particular examples of London Buses specification include the use of separate exit doors (increasingly unusual on buses in the United Kingdom outside London) and, on double-deckers, the use of a straight staircase.
 Additionally, London Buses has previously specified that vehicles operating in London use traditional printed roller destination blinds, whereas in most other parts of the country, electronic dot matrix or LED displays are the norm on new buses.